 “Our Mission: Engage community-led solutions for human health and the health of our planet.”
 The founders, Cam and Kinari Webb, are past attendees of Taftsville Chapel.
 We have continued to support their ministry in our annual congregational giving.

 Bethany Birches Camp (BBC)

-We designed our solar array to intentional generate more energy than we need and set up a group net metering account where we donate our excess renewable energy credits to BBC, whose core mission is to help young people to develop their relationship with God by providing them with a Christ-centered camping experience in a natural and nurturing environment.
-Check them out on their website.
+We intentionally designed our solar array to generate more energy than we need and set up a group net metering account where we donate our excess renewable energy credits to BBC, whose core mission is to help young people to develop their relationship with God by providing them with a Christ-centered camping experience in a natural and nurturing environment.
 We are fortunate that our state of Vermont has favorable laws and supportive utilities that encourage and incentivize renewables.

 Members take turns weekly cleaning the church.
 We use homemade, green cleaners whenever we can.
 Primary products are baking powder and vinegar.
 Here are the recipes we use.
 Try them out in your own home.
 They are good for the environment and less expensive than commercial–a win-win!

 For products we purchase, we look for eco-friendly options.
 Seventh Generation is a Vermont company that makes plant-based products.
 They are a B corporation, which means they are certified to be better for workers and better for the environment.
 B corps are concerned with people and the planet, not just profits.